 Who do we share your personal information with?

 To carry out the purposes described Surrey Police may disclose personal information to a wide variety of recipients in any part of the world, including those from whom personal data is obtained.
-This may include:

-disclosures to other law enforcement agencies (including international agencies)
+Disclosures to other law enforcement agencies (including international agencies)

-partner agencies working on crime reduction initiatives
+Partner agencies working on crime reduction initiatives

-partners in the Criminal Justice arena
+Partners in the Criminal Justice arena

-to bodies or individuals working on our behalf such as IT contractors or survey organisations
+To bodies or individuals working on our behalf such as IT contractors or survey organisations

-authorities involved in offender management
+Authorities involved in offender management

-ombudsmen and regulatory authorities
+Ombudsmen and regulatory authorities

-international agencies concerned with the safeguarding of international and domestic national security
+International agencies concerned with the safeguarding of international and domestic national security

-third parties involved with investigations relating to the safeguarding of national security
+Third parties involved with investigations relating to the safeguarding of national security

-to other bodies or individuals where necessary to prevent harm to individuals
+To other bodies or individuals where necessary to prevent harm to individuals

 Some of the bodies or individuals to which we may disclose personal information are situated outside of the European Union - some of which do not have laws that protect data protection rights as extensively as in the United Kingdom.
 If we do transfer personal data to such territories, we undertake to ensure that there are appropriate safeguards in place to certify that it is adequately protected as required by the legislation.

 Serious Fraud Office